 By clinicians for clinicians

-Pathways is the product of a rich regional collaboration, with more than 85 health professionals and five partner hospitals taking part in clinical working groups to develop local pathways.
+Pathways is the product of a rich regional collaboration, with five partner hospitals joining us on clinical working groups.

 Clinicians are invited to get involved with Murray PHN and Murray HealthPathways by: